 Independent study in specific areas of English not covered by organized graduate courses.
 A maximum of six credit hours for independent study courses may be applied toward a graduate degree.
+Prerequisite: Consent of department chair.

 ENGL 5300 - Bibliography and Methods of Research